khushijain26/khushijain26/README.md

  ## Glad to see you here!

-- 🛠 Currently, mastyering my web dev skills !
+- 🛠 Currently, mastering my web dev skills !
 - 🚀 [Portfolio Website](https://khushijain.netlify.app)
 - 📰 Love to read books and blogs.
 - ⚡ Fun Fact: I checkmate bugs in my code like I check kings in chess 🤓